damiancalabresi/msml602-final-project/MSML602 - Damian Calabresi - Final Project - Report.md

 #### 1. Women, Business and the Law

-This dataset is provided by the World Bank Group and it's based on the law framework of each country.
+Provided by the World Bank Group, it's based on the law framework of each country.
 It evaluates a series of yes or no questions based on the available laws.
 The questions are grouped in eight sections: Mobility, Workplace, Pay, Marriage, Parenthood, Entrepreneurship, Assets, and Pension.
 Each section provides a score based on the number of positive answers.
 The WBL Index is the sum of all the sections.

 #### 2. Women Peace and Security Index